uspgamedev/luasteam/docs/input.rst

 .. function:: input.getActionOriginFromXboxOrigin()

     :param uint64 inputHandle: The handle of the controller to affect.
 Obtained from :func:`input.getConnectedControllers`, or from :func:`input.getControllerForGamepadIndex`.
-    :param string eOrigin: This is the button you want to get the image for example: A, B, LeftTrigger_Click, LeftStick_DPadWest.
+    :param string origin: This is the button you want to get the image for example: `A`, `B`, `LeftTrigger_Click`, `LeftStick_DPadWest`.
+See `EInputActionOrigin <https://partner.steamgames.com/doc/api/ISteamInput#EInputActionOrigin>`_ for reference.
     :returns: nothing
     :SteamWorks: `GetActionOriginFromXboxOrigin <https://partner.steamgames.com/doc/api/isteaminput#GetActionOriginFromXboxOrigin>`_

 .. function:: input.translateActionOrigin()

     :param uint64 inputHandle: The handle of the controller to affect.
 Obtained from :func:`input.getConnectedControllers`, or from :func:`input.getControllerForGamepadIndex`.
-    :param string eDestinationInputType: The controller type (see `ESteamInputType <https://partner.steamgames.com/doc/api/isteaminput#ESteamInputType>`_) you want to translate to.
+    :param string destinationInputType: The controller type (see `ESteamInputType <https://partner.steamgames.com/doc/api/isteaminput#ESteamInputType>`_) you want to translate to.
-    :param string eSourceOrigin: This is the button (`EInputActionOrigin`, see `EInputActionOrigin <https://partner.steamgames.com/doc/api/ISteamInput#EInputActionOrigin>`_) you want to translate
+    :param string sourceOrigin: This is the button you want to translate.
+For example, `LeftStick_Click`, `X`, `B`.
+See `EInputActionOrigin <https://partner.steamgames.com/doc/api/ISteamInput#EInputActionOrigin>`_ for all options.
     :returns: (`string`) The equivalent origin (`EInputActionOrigin`) for a given controller type or the closest controller type that existed in the SDK you built into your game if `eDestinationInputType` is `Unknown`.
 This action origin can be used in your glyph look up table or passed into :func:`input.getGlyphForActionOrigin` or :func:`input.getStringForActionOrigin`.
     :SteamWorks: `TranslateActionOrigin <https://partner.steamgames.com/doc/api/isteaminput#TranslateActionOrigin>`_